akashihi/mdg/README.md

 #### Deployment guide

-Just grab the image from the [github](https://github.com/akashihi/mdg/releases/download/v0.5.0/MDG-appliance-v0.5.0.qcow2.bz2) and create a new VM with the following parameters:
+Just grab the VM package from [github](https://github.com/akashihi/mdg/releases/download/v0.5.1/MDG-appliance-v0.5.1.ova.bz2)  and import it into you virtualization system as a new VM.

-* 1 or more x64 CPU cores
-* 2GB of RAM or more
-* Internet enabled network for exchange rates download

-Convert image file from QCOW2 format to your virtualization system format and attach it as a primary disk.
 Boot up the VM and try to access MDG in VM's port 80.
 Default VM credentials for console login are root/mdg, please, don't forget to change them right after deployment.

 #### Database backup

 Appliance is shipped with preconfigured backup service with timer set to 21:21 local time, that will make a full dump of your MDG database and publish it for Duplicati backup.

 Duplicati web interface is available at http://VM.ip:8200/ and needs to be configured manually, to backup that database dump file somewhere else.
-Backup file will be available under '/srv/dump_mdg.sql' file in the Duplicati container.
+Backup file will be available under '/source/dump_mdg.sql' file in the Duplicati container.

 #### Database restore

 MDG database can be restored from the dump by running following commands:

-    docker-compose -f /usr/local/etc/next.yml stop rates
+    docker-compose -f /usr/local/etc/{next,docker-compose}.yml stop rates
-    docker-compose -f /usr/local/etc/next.yml stop mdg
+    docker-compose -f /usr/local/etc/{next,docker-compose}.yml stop mdg
     docker run -i --rm --network etc_backend --link etc_postgres_1:postgres postgres psql -h postgres -U postgres < dump_mdg.sql systemctl restart mdg